Waterfalls in Red River Gorge: Unveiling the Hidden Gems

 Since the 1980s, Miguel’s Pizza on KY-11 (Natural Bridge Road) has been a mainstay in the community.
 Climbers gather on the grounds to dine, camp, exchange ideas, and occasionally play basketball competitions for glory.

-YOU MAY ALSO LIKE: 11 Best Waterfalls In Hocking Hills: Discover The Hidden Gems
+YOU MAY ALSO LIKE: 4 Best Waterfalls In Poconos: An Ultimate Guide

 There are showers and a shop for equipment.
 Roadtrippers must stop at Miguel’s because of the excellent pizza and extensive media publicity.
 If Miguel’s is too crowded—which it frequently is—check out Red River Rockhouse just down the street for locally brewed beer and farm-to-table fare.